 - Evidence of holding a current Victorian Working With Children Check (ideally a photocopy of the Working With Children Check card)

 Exemptions for Teachers and Police volunteering in the PCV

 Under Victorian legislation teachers and police are exempt from requiring a Working with Children Check.
 Current serving police and teachers holding a current registration with the Victorian Institute of Teaching are exempt from requiring a Working with Children Check within the PCV upon providing proof of their employment/registration.
 They are however required to complete all other steps in the Volunteer Approval Process.

 If a person who is exempt from requiring a Working with Children Check is either suspended or dismissed from their employment they must inform their congregation or church organisation about this.
 This must take place to comply with sections 30 and 31 of the Working with Children Act Victoria (2005) - failure to do so results in police prosecution and a fine for the person who has failed to inform.
 Such a person is no longer exempt from the Working with Children Check and must apply for a check and discontinue in their role with the congregation or organisation while awaiting approval in the form of a current Working with Children Check.

 Adding the local church to an existing Working with Children Check

 Where a person applying already has a current Working with Children Check they must add the congregation in which they are applying to volunteer in to their card record.
 This is done by visiting the Victorian Working with Children Check website and selecting 'Update my details' on the home page.

-All VAP documentation must be kept securely to ensure privacy for the applicant.
-Secure storage entails keeping the VAP documentation in a secure facility (for both electronic and paper records) that can only be accessed by the Safe Church Representative and one other nominated person (for example, the Session Clerk).
+All VAP and transfer documentation must be kept securely to ensure privacy for the applicant.
+Secure storage entails keeping the VAP and transfer documentation in a secure facility (for both electronic and paper records) that can only be accessed by the Safe Church Representative and one other nominated person (for example, the Session Clerk).